Department website: http://reedcollegeofmedia.wvu.edu

 - Master of Science in Journalism

-The College of Media is located on the downtown campus in Martin Hall, WVU’s oldest building (constructed in 1870).
+The College of Media has two prime locations on campus: its "home" is located on the downtown campus in Martin Hall, WVU’s oldest building (constructed in 1870), and its new 10,000 square-foot Media Innovation Lab is located on the nearby Evansdale campus, close to programs focusing on the arts, engineering and health care.

 Master of Science in Journalism Program

-The master's program offers students the choice of two tracks: the teaching research track for persons who wish to pursue a doctoral degree, and the professional track for those who wish to enhance their professional opportunities in some area of mass communications.
+The master's program offers students the choice of two tracks: the teaching research track for persons who may want to pursue a doctoral degree, and the professional track for those who wish to enhance their professional opportunities in some area of mass communications.

 This program, designed to help each student reach his/her potential as a practitioner, teacher, or scholar in mass communications, prepares a graduate not only for a first job but also for long-term productive career development through the study of mass communications and related fields.
-Skills acquired allow the student to excel in his/her chosen profession.
+Curricular areas of emphasis (AOEs) and available skills courses allow the student to excel in his/her chosen profession.

 Master of Science in Integrated Marketing Communications Program

 The Integrated Marketing Communications (IMC) graduate program--http://imc.wvu.edu/--was the first online graduate program in integrated marketing communications in the world.
-Established in 2003 by the Reed College of Media (formerly P. I. Reed School of Journalism), the program celebrated its 10th anniversary in 2013.
-There are more than 400 active students in the program and more than 600 program graduates.
-Students take an introductory course, four core courses, two specialty courses (chosen from 3 options), three electives (chosen from around 20 options) and complete the degree with a capstone experience.
+Established in 2003 by the Reed College of Media, the program's curriculum requires an introductory course, three core courses, two specialty courses (taken from four options), three electives (chosen from around 30 options) and a capstone experience.
+Students may choose to focus in a particular professional area of emphasis (AOE) as well.

 Upon successful completion of the IMC curriculum, students will be able to: